- What does the daily schedule look like?

 - How are campers bunked for the summer?

 Campers are grouped in bunks by grade and gender.
-When TSC campers come for the one-week program, they are integrated into a bunk with peers entering the same grade as them.
 We take a lot of time to bunk our campers with others that we feel they will connect with and make lasting friendships.
 We ask all families to fill out a camper questionnaire so that we can learn more about their child.
 You are able to make bunking requests so that your child can be with one or two children from your town, or bunked separately if you prefer.
 Top or bottom bunks can be requested.

 - How many people are in each bunk?